Portuguese CornBread Recipe

 Let rise another 10 minutes in the pan.
 Heat the oven to 260 ° C / 500 ° F, bake the first 20.
 Next, turn it down to 230 ° C / 445 ° F. Keep baking until the crust is opening.

 Then, turn it down to 99 ° C / 210 ° F inside.
 It took about 25 minutes.
 Take the bread out of the oven, and wait to cool entirely on a wire rack.

 It tastes like absolute perfection with good butter, olives, cheeses, or ham.
 The sweetness from the corn also makes it a perfect pairing with a fabulous sausage or chili.
 It’s also great with an excellent Portuguese soup like a green broth.

 The green broth is the most traditional Portuguese soup as simple as it gets: onions, potatoes, and kale (collard greens), cooked with garlic and olive oil.
 Known in English as Kale Soup (in Portuguese Caldo Verde), kale is the main ingredient.
 This soup would usually be served with a slice of chorizo and cornbread.

 Bom apetite 😉

 What are the health benefits of corn?

-The corn grain is an exceptional natural supplement: it contains vitamins (especially Vitamins B) and high mineral content such as magnesium, iron, potassium, and phosphorus.
+The corn grain is an exceptional natural supplement.
+It contains vitamins (especially Vitamins B).
+And high mineral content such as magnesium, iron, potassium, and phosphorus.
 It also contains selenium, calcium, copper, and zinc.
-Thanks to the potassium salts, corn is also an excellent diuretic and helps to eliminate uric acid and phosphates.
+Thanks to the potassium salts, corn is also an excellent diuretic.
+It helps to eliminate uric acid and phosphates.

 And, very importantly, corn is entirely gluten-free!
 However, this recipe has cornflour plus another flour.
 That is NOT 100% corn!

 Small-Group Tours in Portugal

-Intense 8-day of Food Tours in Portugal for the epicure, including hotels, transportation, Port wine tasting, cooking classes, guide, and more!
+Intense 8-day of Food Tours in Portugal for the epicure.
+It includes hotels, transportation, Port wine tasting, cooking classes, local guide, and more!

 You will visit pastries, farms, and local food stores to teach you how to taste and enjoy real Portuguese Slow Food!